kjlundsgaard/Nand2Tetris/README.md

 4. Wrote a program that multiplies two integers as well as a program that fills all of a screen's pixels with black when a keyboard key is pressed, both written in an assembly language

-5. Build CPU and RAM (including screen and keyboard memory) in HDL, and combine with ROM32K to build full Computer chip
+5. Built CPU and RAM (including screen and keyboard memory) in HDL, and combine with ROM32K to build full Computer chip

-6. Write an assembler that takes in a file written in the hack assembly language and outputs the file assembled into binary
+6. Wrote an assembler that takes in a file written in the hack assembly language and outputs the file assembled into binary

-7. Implement a VM Translator that takes in a directory with files or single file written in VM code and outputs a file with corresponding hack assembly commands
+7. Implemented a VM Translator that takes in a directory with files or single file written in VM code and outputs a file with corresponding hack assembly commands

-8. Allow VM Translator to take in a directory and call a Sys.init function as well as handle other function calls and outputs a single file in hack assembly
+8. Allowed VM Translator to take in a directory and call a Sys.init function as well as handle other function calls and outputs a single file in hack assembly

+9. Jack Language

+10. Wrote a tokenizer and parser for the Jack language that outputs an Abstract Syntax Tree in xml for Jack programs